25349023/nthu-ccxp-captcha/README.md

 ### Data Collection

-- Download and manually label the images (50)
+- Download and manually label the images

 ### Data Preprocessing

-- Split the image into six patches of equal width.
+- Split the image into six patches of equal width

 ### Model